Raul2718/FLUXSynID/README.md

     -v "$(pwd)/models/face_recognition/curricularface/checkpoint/CurricularFace.pth:/FLUXSynID/models/face_recognition/curricularface/checkpoint/CurricularFace.pth" \
     fluxsynid
   ```
-  > **Note:** If you plan to use [similarity-based identity filtering](#similarity-based-identity-filtering), you must follow the steps in [Face Recognition Model Setup](#face-recognition-model-setup) to download the required checkpoints before running the docker.
+  > **Note:** If you plan to use [similarity-based identity filtering](#similarity-based-identity-filtering), you must follow the steps in [Face Recognition Model Setup](#face-recognition-model-setup) to download the required checkpoints before running the Docker.

 ## Dataset Generation